appsquickly/typhoon/README.md

 * At the present time, the best way to use Typhoon with Swift, is to create your assembly in Objective-C (the rest of your app can be Swift)

-. . .
-Documentation and examples for Swift will be provided shortly.
+. . . documentation and examples for Swift will be provided shortly.

 ## Familiar with Dependency Injection?
+Then ask yourself . . .

+* Given a language with top-notch dynamic method invocation, reasonable (not great) type introspection and Ruby-grade method intercpetion/forwarding, what would be the best way to support dependency injection?

 * Read the <a href="https://github.com/typhoon-framework/Typhoon/wiki/Quick-Start">Quick Start</a>, <a href="https://github.com/typhoon-framework/Typhoon/wiki/Types-of-Injections">User Guide</a> or <a href="http://www.typhoonframework.org/docs/latest/api/modules.html">API Docs</a>
 * <a href="https://github.com/typhoon-framework/Typhoon-example">Try the sample application</a>